makinacorpus/makina-states/doc/usage_docker/build_docker.rst

 - On the host You will also need a special apparmor profile, which is provided by makina-states, see ``localsettings/apparmor.sls`` for details.

+- The build system is inspired from our more than 20 years or UNIX experience, from gentoo to Docker land.

 DESIGN: The full order of operation
 ------------------------------------
 As the makina-states images are based upon a funtionnal init system (systemd)